janak0ff/devops-blog/src/data/blog/docker/hosting wordpress using docker.md

 ---

-## Hosting a it with Apache Web Server
+## Hosting it with Apache Web Server

 Apache HTTP Server is one of the most widely used open-source web servers.
 It allows you to host websites and applications, handle multiple domains on a single server, and even act as a reverse proxy to route traffic to backend applications running on different ports.